davla/project-wrapper/README.md

 ## Usage

 <a name="add-proj"></a>
 The `add-proj` command adds/modifies a project to/in the mapping.
+It supports autocompletion for both arguments, the first over project names and the second as directories.
 It has the following syntax:
 ```bash
 add-proj PROJECT-NAME BASE-DIR
 ```